heremaps/xyz-documentation/docs/api/devguide/workwithfeatures.md

 ## Search a Space for Features

-There are two ways of searching a space. /search is one of them, the other is [/iterate](#iterating-features-from-specific-spaces).
+There are two ways of searching a space. /search is one, the other is [/iterate](#iterating-features-from-specific-spaces).
 This does not order the results and it does not enable you to continue the search.

 ### Request